KoxiPi/CPSC-368-Project/README.md

 - Shenglong Chen

 ## Research Questions
 1. How has telehealth use changed over time?
 Specifically, is there a significant difference in the average percentage of telehealth users between the years 2020–2024?

-2. Are there any patterns between telehealth use and geographical location (Urban vs. Rural)?
-3. How does the patient’s age impact telehealth use?
+2. Is there a significant difference in the average number of telehealth visits between rural and urban areas?
+How does usage vary across states?

+3. Is there a significant difference in the frequency of telehealth use across different age groups?
+Are younger beneficiaries more likely to use telehealth than older ones?

 ## Project Files